Important: This section is only for final, post-defence submission of theses and dissertations.

 - Enter your email address.
 Do not use your CWL.

 - You will be sent an email message referring you to a URL to complete the registration process and set your password.
-Please do this right away; you may get an 'Invalid token' error message if you delay too long.
-If that happens, please start the login registration process again from the beginning.

 - After setting your password, send an email to firstname.lastname@example.org with your name and email address in the body of the email.
 Please make sure you use the same email address that you entered in cIRcle.
 CREATIVE ARTS ONLY: If you are submitting an MFA or MMus thesis to the "Electronic Theses and Dissertations in Creative Arts, 2017+ (CWL ACCESS)" collection, you must state this in the email to email@example.com.
 Otherwise you will not be able to submit to this collection.